mikeoleary/mikeoleary.github.io/_posts/2025-09-04-unmanaged-disks-in-azure.md

 You can see that if we click on the same VM and look at it's disk, the object is now a 'first-class citizen' in Azure.
 It has properties, tags, and settings that apply to the disk.
 The disk is not simply a .vhd file that resides in a storage account.

+I can access the VM again with my chosen username and password.
+I know this is my original VM disk (and not a generalized OS image that's just been deployed.)

-That original vhd file does exist though, so don't forget to clean it up.
+That original vhd file - the unmanaged disk - does exist in the storage account though, so don't forget to clean it up.

 ### Conclusion